insure logo

 Quality Verified

-If you are looking for auto insurance in Illinois, knowing how much it will cost is a promising idea.
 The average premium for car insurance in Illinois is $1,578 per year or $132 per month.
-While the national average is $1,682.
+In comparison, the national average is $1,682.
 There is a difference of $104 less between the national average and the state average.

-If you live here, you know that already.
-But do you know why?
 There are a range of factors that affect car insurance rates.
-A few of them are –age group, gender, driving history, credit score, and location where you live.
+A few of them are age group, gender, driving history, credit score, and where you live.

-Apart from the factors which affect auto insurance rates, this guide also talks about the average rate of full coverage in state, companies offering cheap monthly premiums for car insurance, average car insurance rates by cities in Illinois, and car insurance rates by age group.
+Read on to learn more about the average rates of full coverage, companies offering cheap monthly premiums for car insurance, average car insurance rates by cities in Illinois, and car insurance rates by age group.

 Summary of average car insurance cost in Illinois